trentw/script-to-speech/docs/TROUBLESHOOTING.md

 **Prevention**:
 - Use `--check-silence` during initial generation
-- Consider alternative providers for troublesome text (ElevenLabs rarely seems to have issues with silent clips)
+- Consider alternative TTS providers for troublesome text (ElevenLabs rarely seems to have issues with silent clips)

 ### 2. Rate Limiting